Talk with a Dynatron Sales Representative Today: 1.866.888.3962Request a Meeting

 Dynatron makes running your Fixed Operations easier and more profitable.

-The biggest reason ELR is complicated is that the metric is typically a rolled up number from all customer repair orders for the day, week, or month, hence the average effective labor rate.
-In our opinion the total customer pay rolled up average has very little value other than it may highlight an area that needs to be researched further to understand if there is truly actionable variances.
+ELR is a complicated metric.
+The metric is typically a rolled up number from all customer repair orders for the day, week, or month, hence the average ELR.
+In our opinion, the total customer pay rolled up average has very little value, other than it may highlight an area that needs to be researched further to understand if there are truly actionable variances.

-Why is effective labor rate complex to investigate?
+Why is ELR so complex to investigate?
 The biggest reason is that all services are not priced equally.
-At Dynatron we categorize all op codes into 3 distinct groups: Competitive, Maintenance, and Repair.
+At Dynatron, we categorize all op codes into 3 distinct groups: Competitive, Maintenance, and Repair.
 This was done because services in each of these categories typically require different pricing strategies.
-When you review CP ELR it should always be at each of these three levels.
-Any change in the mix of these service categories will cause significant variances in your total CP ELR.
-Therefore a $5 drop in ELR may not be a pricing/discounting or flagged hour issue but could have been caused by selling a higher mix of competitive or maintenance services versus repairs.
+When you review CP ELR, it should always be at each of these three levels.
+Any shift in this mix can cause major fluctuations in your total CP ELR.
+Therefore, a $5 drop in ELR may not be a pricing/discounting or flagged hour issue, but could have been caused by selling a higher mix of competitive or maintenance services versus repairs.

-It is clear that analyzing ELR you should be reviewing the root causes which are sales price and flagged hours versus analyzing ELR fluctuations due to your sales mix of competitive, maintenance and repair items.
-Certainly, we want to understand why the dealership’s total ELR changes due to sales fluctuations, but the actionable plans for sales mix issues is much different than pricing or flagged hour issues.
-By breaking this down into its simplest form we can easily determine ELR opportunities and necessary corrective actions.
+It is clear that when analyzing ELR, you should review the root causes, which are sales price and flagged hours, versus analyzing ELR fluctuations due to your sales mix of competitive, maintenance and repair items.
+Certainly, we want to understand why the dealership’s total ELR changes due to sales fluctuations, but the actionable plans for sales mix issues are much different than pricing or flagged hour issues.
+By breaking ELR down to its simplest components, you can quickly identify real opportunities and implement the right corrective actions.

-Therefore, dealerships need to establish a baseline or desired effective labor rate for competitive, maintenance, and repair categories.
-Variances in each of these categories should be aggressively researched and resolved.
-If a specific op code’s ELR changed month over month it is either caused by the actual prices charged or the hours flagged.
+Dealerships should establish a baseline or desired ELR for competitive, maintenance, and repair categories.
+Aggressively investigate variances in each category and resolve them quickly.
+If a specific op code’s ELR changed month over month, it is either caused by the actual prices charged or the hours flagged.
+Effective performance management relies on tracking ELR and related metrics to drive continuous improvement.

 Step 2: Establish the “Perfect Price”

-The definition of the “perfect price” is the price at which profit is maximized, which takes into account the cost behavior of fixed and variable costs and the relationship between price and demand for a product/service.
+The “perfect price” is the price at which profit is maximized, which takes into account the cost behavior of fixed and variable costs, and the relationship between price and demand for a product/service.

-The price you charge your customers or clients will have a direct effect on the success of your business.
+The price you charge your customers or clients directly affects the success of your business.
 Though pricing strategies can be complex, the basic rules of pricing are straightforward:

-• Review prices frequently to ensure that they reflect the dynamics of cost, market demand, response to the competition, and profit objectives.
+• • Review prices frequently to ensure that they reflect the dynamics of cost, market demand, response to competition, and profit objectives.

-Because pricing decisions require time and market research, the strategy of many managers is to set prices once and “hope for the best.”
-However, such a policy risks profits that are elusive or not as high as they could be.
+Pricing decisions require time and market research, so many managers want to set prices once and “hope for the best.”
+However, a policy like this risks profits that are elusive or not as high as they could be.

 When is the right time to review your prices?
 In the automotive service industry, you should review your pricing strategy when:

-• Your costs change.
+• • Costs change.
 Many costs increase at least 3% per year.
-As costs increase, your pricing must follow to make the same profits unless you reduced other costs to offset those increases.
+As costs increase, your pricing must follow to make the same profits, unless you reduce other costs to offset those increases.
 Technician rate per hour is your highest cost to consider.

 While there are many defined price optimization strategies, the automotive service industry best fits into the competitive pricing model.

 The competitive pricing model is generally used when there’s an established market price for a particular product or service.
-If all your competitors are charging $100 for a transmission service, for example, that’s what you should charge.
-Competitive pricing is used most often in markets with commodity products, those that are difficult to differentiate from one another.
-If there’s a major market player, commonly referred to as the market leader, that company will often set the price that other companies within the same market will be compelled to follow.
+If all your competitors charge $100 for a transmission service, for example, that’s what you should charge.
+Competitive pricing is used most often in markets with commodity products, those that are difficult to differentiate.
+If there’s a major market player, commonly referred to as the market leader, that company often sets the price that other companies within the same market will be compelled to follow.

 How to Find the “Perfect Price”

-Even though services are essentially the same from shop to shop, service levels can still vary widely.
+Service levels vary widely from shop to shop, even though services are essentially the same.
 As a result, you can charge a higher fee for a superior service and still be considered competitive within your market.

 What are the 3 Sales Categories for the “Perfect Price”?